MateosNorian/Crowdmo/README.md

 </table>

 # How do I use this app? :grey_question:
 To use Crowdmo, visit https://crowdmo.herokuapp.com, to create a Crowdmo you must sign in to your Venmo account and complete 2FA.
-To create crowdfund, navigate to https://crowdmo.herokuapp.com/create and complete the create campaign flow.
+To create a crowdfund, navigate to https://crowdmo.herokuapp.com/create and complete the create campaign flow.

 # Can I see a demo of the app? :video_camera: